 Tips and guides for visiting Prado:

 - The free entrance period is crowded with long queues outside the Velasquez entrance (2 hours before the closing time each day).
 Some say it is the worst time to visit the museum and should be avoided.
 I agree.

 - That said, which period is the best to visit the museum is still unpredictable like the weather.
-So, it is up to you to be prepared and buy the ticket in advance to avoid the long queue!
+So, it is up to you to be prepared and buy the ticket in advance, or join a skip-the-line tour to avoid the long queue!
 The museum charges €1 as a commission but it saves the trouble, and the ticket is valid for 12 months (for one entry).
 Save that buck on shopping or the metro if you want to travel on a budget.

 - Furthermore, there are some good deals and discount offers for visiting the museum that visitors could keep an eye on.
 As I said, I used the Madrid Card for a ‘free’ entrance, and there are also package deals for repeating visitors or free entry during special occasions such as the Spanish National Day.

 - The museum is ENORMOUS, and I am serious.
 In general, visitors are required to check in their bags before entering the galleries anyway, travel light, and don’t forget to get a map in case you indeed plan to get lost in the compound.
 By the way, the rooms are numbered by Roman numbers, prepare to read some I, V, X, L, and yes… it goes up to C!